Skip to content

 Inkle Loom

 In this class we will jump right into the basics of weaving without the need for complicated and expensive looms.
 Inkle looms are an easy way to make narrow bands in any size from bookmarks to guitar straps, belts, or even wrist distaffs.
 Colorful bands are simple and straightforward to warp, about as close to instant gratification as you can get with weaving.
+(This class can have an LED light added in the weaving process.)

 1 day